alondmnt/joplin-plugin-tag-navigator/README.md

         - In a table / database. ([video](https://www.youtube.com/watch?v=L3zHletRk54), [tips](#table-views))
         - In a kanban board. ([video](https://www.youtube.com/watch?v=e7HhQJjpEJg), [tips](#kanban-views))
 3. It adds a panel for quickly navigating between inline tags that appear in the current note, or in all notes ([video](https://www.youtube.com/watch?v=h-HdX7npbIw)).
+    - Click a global tag to search for it, or Cmd/Ctrl+click to add it to the current query.
 4. It can convert your existing inline tags to native Joplin tags, so that they are accessible using Joplin's built-in tag search.
 5. It can convert your existing native Joplin tags to inline tags, so that they are accessible using inline tag search (this plugin). ([tips](#converting-joplin-tags))
 6. It renders inline tags and front matter in the Markdown preview, and front matter in the Markdown editor. ([tips](#styling-inline-tags))